bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 3. **Restaurant menu discrepancies across platforms.**

 **Tech solution**: a proper [integration with food delivery apps](/projects/pos-third-party-delivery/) can sync changes from the main POS to all platforms, reducing errors and saving time.

+Are you wondering whether API or FTP is the better choice for your [POS and delivery software integrations](/blog/pos-delivery-integration-api-ftp/)?
+Learn more!

 ### POS and Caller ID integration